-Residential metal siding panels can range in cost between $8.00 to $25.00 per sq. ft. installed, depending on the metal panel profile, material, project complexity, and your home’s location.
+Residential-grade metal siding panels can range in cost between $9.00 to $25.00 per sq. ft. installed, depending on the metal panel profile, material, project complexity, and your home’s location.

 - Copper is the least common and most expensive metal siding option that can be priced as high as $20.00 to $35.00 per sq. ft. installed.

 For a metal siding installation on a house, it is strongly recommended you go with a professional and experienced contractor.
 For smaller projects, such as a shed or garage, the DIY approach is feasible.

 On larger projects, where pieces are cut to cover either larger areas or unique layouts, a professional will not only work faster but be more careful.
 Metal is malleable which if not careful can lead to waste of purchased materials.
 Plus, metal installation can be somewhat dangerous with its sharp edges.

 To get a better picture of the costs, let’s break down what a project may entail.

 Pricing Info – Part 2

 Metal for residential homes is a craftsman’s dream.
 Metal siding is often blending colors, shape, and other materials to produce a sleek, modern design or to mimic a traditional style with the advantages that come with metal.

 In the following examples, we’ll present 4 different projects with their additional material and their on-the-job considerations.
 Please note that these are ballpark estimates based on national averages.